-0909072 SPANISH II - SPANISH FOR NATIVE SPEAKERS 9-12 Prerequisite: Spanish I
+0909072 SPANISH II - SPANISH FOR NATIVE SPEAKERS 1 9-12

+Prerequisite: Spanish I or Accelerated Spanish I

 This course is designed for those students who can already speak Spanish fluently but want to expand their skills in reading and writing the Spanish language.
 The student communicates effectively in a wide variety of social and professional environments where Spanish is the primary means of communication.
 Successful students may advance to Spanish III Pre-Advanced Placement.